The Great 8 Outcomes

 Everyone encounters challenges and failures.
 Those who rebound from failure and see problems as opportunities will succeed when others give up.

-An optimism is someone who believes that problems are temporary and that he or she has the ability through effort and persuasion to effect change.
+An optimist is someone who believes that problems are temporary and that he or she has the ability through effort and persuasion to effect change.

 These skills are critical to thrive in the rapidly changing and increasingly competitive world in which we are raising our children.
 Recent data suggests that new communication methods (texting, social media messaging) are causing teens to lose focus, impeding the development of the very skills needed to succeed in a world filled with technology.
 We combat that by unplugging the internet and creating a community that flourishes with face-to-face communication.